tacofoundation/tacofoundation.github.io/docs/specification.md

 )
 ```

 **Type Inference**: When `type="auto"` (default), type is automatically inferred from path.
-Path or bytes become FILE, TORTILLA becomes FOLDER.
-After validation, type is always FILE or FOLDER.
+Path or bytes become a FILE, TORTILLA becomes a FOLDER.
+After validation, the type is always FILE or FOLDER.

-**Bytes Support**: When passing bytes as path, temporary files are created automatically.
-Use `temp_dir` parameter to specify location for large datasets.
-Files are cleaned up on garbage collection or explicit `cleanup()` call.
+**Bytes Support**: When passing bytes as a path, temporary files are created automatically.
+Use the `temp_dir` parameter to specify the location for large datasets.
+Files are cleaned up on garbage collection or an explicit `cleanup()` call.

 **`datamodel.Tortilla`**